redaranj/c2pa-android/README.md

 For local development without using a released version:

-1. Build the Android library with `make android`
+1. Build the library with `make library`
 2. The AAR will be available at `library/build/outputs/aar/c2pa-release.aar`
 3. Add the AAR to your project: